FATQ's: Frequently Asked Technical Questions

 Q: Are emails containing logos and signatures scanned and counted against our SecureAttachment API usage?

-A: Images included in the body of the email message are only included as API calls if they end up in the Attachments related list on the Case, as either Attachment or Content Version records.
+A: Images included in the body of the email message are only included as API calls if they end up in the Attachments' Related List on the Case, as either Attachment or Content Version records.

 Q: Is detection for Content Version based on the date/timestamp of the Attachment?
-For instance, if I wanted to isolate a particular grouping of Attachments, would I run an audit pointed to that specific time frame?
+For instance, if I want to isolate a particular grouping of Attachments, would I run an audit pointed to that specific time frame?

-A: The Audit Start Date & End Dates are based on the CreatedDate of the record.
+A: The Audit Start Date & End Dates are based on the Created Date of the record.
 So if you're auditing Content Version, the date range would find all Content Version records created between those dates.
-(Please note that you can change the default Audit date range field to any other DateTime field (such as LastModifiedDate) by changing the AuditDateField in the Manager Custom Metadata Type.)
+(Note: You can change the default Audit date range field to any other Date/Time field type (such as Last Modified Date) by changing the Custom Metadata Types' Manager AuditDateField custom field.)

 Q: I know that Attachment is the old Salesforce object and Content Version is the new one.
 When running an audit, should we use only Object = Content Version or can we use Object = Attachment?